Oct 7, 2022 The Surprising Drawbacks of Getting a Mental Health Diagnosis as an Adult

 You deserve the chance to thrive.

-Solution-focused therapy for depression, anxiety, trauma, and other mental health issues is an effective way to heal and improve your mental health.
-For those in Washington, you can schedule a consultation today for individual therapy to help you take the next steps in deciding what that looks like for you.
+CBT for depression, anxiety, trauma, and other mental health issues is an effective way to heal and improve your mental health.
+For those in Washington and Florida, you can schedule a consultation today for individual therapy to help you take the next steps in deciding what that looks like for you.